emard/esp32blesynscan/micropython/README.md

     MemoryError: memory allocation failed, allocating 285 bytes

-workaround: Get micropython prompt with ctrl-c, then while holding ctrl type quickly "dc" to soft reboot and immediately interrupt "main.py" before
+workaround: Get micropython prompt with ctrl-c, then while holding ctrl type quickly "dccc" to soft reboot and immediately interrupt "main.py" before
 "import synscan".
 It should be possible to load editor then: